andreasmhallberg/readingnotes/Meiseles, 1977. Restitution of ‘word-endings’ in Modern Literary Arabic.md

 - MLA (i.e. MSA) has become a medium of oral communication the last 15 years.
 175

-- Icraab is grammatically superfluous.
+- *iʿrāb* is grammatically superfluous.
 174 "OLA, as in general MLA, has produced and produces analytical devices which enable it to dispense with the residential endings."
 180

 - Speakers are keen to restore endings to raise their speech from the dialect.
 175

 - "the rather complicated system of these CA endings."
 175

-- Icraab is highly valued in the education system. "condition sine qua non of CA" 176
+- *iʿrāb* is highly valued in the education system. "condition sine qua non of CA" 176

 - Word endings are preferred: 177
   1. preceding *waṣla*